Blowback (Justified): Plot

-Ava (Joelle Carter) is eating at a dinner when Bo (M. C. Gainey) suddenly appears.
+Ava (Joelle Carter) is eating at a diner when Bo (M. C. Gainey) suddenly appears.
 He explains that due to Sheriff Mosley's arrest, the authorities had to review his arrests and decided to release him earlier.
 Raylan (Timothy Olyphant) shows up and threatens Bo to leave.
 He once again tries to convince Ava to leave the area but she declines.

 At home, Winona (Natalie Zea) finds a man named Wynn Duffy (Jere Burns), who claims to work for her husband's security.
 After he makes intimidating comments, Winona asks him to leave the house.
 When Gary (William Ragsdale) comes home, she confronts him for his association.
 He denies being involved with Duffy and gets angry when he finds that she sent Raylan to investigate his associates.
 Back in the office, Raylan is being tested by Mullen (Nick Searcy) as Vasquez (Rick Gomez) will soon want his cooperation.
 Suddenly, an inmate called Cal Wallace (W. Earl Brown) attacks guards and takes one of them hostage in the locker room.
 Their attempts at negotiation fail as Wallace lies about the meaning of his tattoos, explaining that he just wants to mess with the guards.

-Wanting to avoid another scandal in the investigation, Raylan decides to help in the negotiation and stop a SWAT team from killing Wallace or the guards.
+Wanting to avoid complicating his investigation, Raylan decides to help in the negotiation and stop a SWAT team from killing Wallace or the guards.
 He has Gutterson (Jacob Pitts) get fried chicken from a nearby shop so he can talk with Wallace and earn his trust.
-Eventually, Wallace accepts to surrender, allows himself to be arrested and the guards are released.
-In the aftermath, Vasquez suggests moving the interrogation for another day but Raylan decides to do it on that moment.
+Eventually, Wallace agrees to surrender, allows himself to be arrested and the guards are released.
+In the aftermath, Vasquez suggests moving the interrogation for another day but Raylan decides to do it right then.

 At the interrogation, Vasquez reveals his knowledge of Raylan's relationship with Ava, including intimate pictures of them.
 He states that Boyd's lawyer will want to associate Bowman's death with Raylan's arrival as a way to prove they were related before the shooting.
 Due to this, Boyd (Walton Goggins) will be allowed to be released from jail after pleading guilty to a minor charge, much to their disappointment.
 Raylan later meets with Boyd just as he is released from jail.
 Despite Boyd claiming to have found religion during his time in prison, Raylan says he will put him behind bars again.
 Boyd then meets with Bo outside the prison.